Nobody's Home (Avril Lavigne song)

-"Nobody's Home" is third single released from Canadian singer-songwriter Avril Lavigne's second studio album, Under My Skin (2004).
+"Nobody's Home" is the third single released from Canadian singer-songwriter Avril Lavigne's second studio album, Under My Skin (2004).
 The track was written by Lavigne and former Evanescence guitarist Ben Moody, who also plays guitar on the song.
 "Nobody's Home", produced by Don Gilmore, is generally slower-paced than Lavigne's previous singles from Under My Skin.

 The song was well-received critically and commercially, reaching number 41 on the US Billboard Hot 100 chart and peaking within the top 40 on the charts of Australia and nine European countries, including Austria, Greece, Ireland, and the United Kingdom.
-One of the song's B-sides, "I Always Get What I Want", was released as a single on iTunes on 31 October 2004.
+One of the song's B-sides, "I Always Get What I Want", was released as a single on the iTunes Store on October 31, 2004.

-Critic and fan response

-Riff magazine described the song as having influences of post-grunge.
-In an AOL Radio listener's poll, "Nobody's Home" was voted Lavigne's seventh best song.
-PopMatters implied that because of song's title "should tell you that the dominate mood is one of anger and defensiveness."
+Composition and lyrics

+"Nobody's Home" is an alternative rock and emo song written by Avril Lavigne and Ben Moody, a former guitarist of Evanescence, and produced by Don Gilmore.
+Mike DeWald of RIFF Magazine described the song, along with the album's lead single, "Don't Tell Me", as having influences of post-grunge.

+The lyrics are about a depressed girl and the problems on her mind.
+Lavigne has claimed the song was inspired by a friend she knew from high school, who was “on the wrong way."